Bosutinib (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Keep using birth control for at least 30 days after your last dose of this medicine.
+Your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Keep using birth control for at least 2 weeks after your last dose of this medicine.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, fluid retention, or heart disease.
+- Tell your doctor if you have kidney disease, liver disease, fluid retention, heart disease, or history of heart failure.

 - This medicine may cause the following problems: